-Last July I received an invitation from Cape Cod Vievfinders Camera Club (CCVFCC) in Harwich to make a presentation to their members.
-After a few e-mail exchanges with Joe Hintz the vice president of the club, we settled on a date and the topic, Seeing in Multiples: Techniques for Impressionistic Photography.
-I had written a couple of posts on how to create the effect in Photoshop and Joe thought that would be of interest to their members, and he was right!
-The date was in the then distant future, yet I made the presentation to the CCVFCC members at the Brooks Free Library in Harwich, MA.
+I made the presentation to the CCVFCC members at the Brooks Free Library in Harwich, MA.
 The welcome we received was extremely warm and the level of attention was highly rewarding.
-After my main presentation, a member in the audience asked if I could show some of my stage work, referring to the ballet performances.
-Since Boundless Plotnikov was only a few weeks ago and I had a fresh post, I presented the audience photographs from Surrender and then Orchis.
-They were intrigued by the 29-minute long video I had prepared for Orchis and I shared with them a short clip that has been on my site.
-The response and feedback I received was very warm and excited, which in turn excited me of course.
-I hope my friends at the CCVFCC will visit my site and take a look at the photographs from the second piece in Boundless Plotnikov, Sharps and Flats.
+After my main presentation, an audience member asked if I could show some of my stage work, referring to the ballet performances.
+Since Boundless Plotnikov was only a few weeks ago and I had a fresh post, I presented the audience photographs from Surrender and Orchis.
+They were intrigued by the 29-minute-long video I had prepared for Orchis, and I shared with them a short clip that has been on my site.
+The response and feedback I received were very warm and excited, which in turn excited me of course.
+I hope my friends at the CCVFCC will visit my site and look at the photographs from the second piece in Boundless Plotnikov, Sharps and Flats.
 Thank you CCVFCC for your gracious hospitality.
 Our roads may cross again …

-We arrived at Old Manse Inn around 3 PM on April 1 and Charlie, one of the innkeepers greeted us and helped with our bags to our room.
-It is a very pleasant, warm, clean, and well decorated B&B in a captain’s house built around 1804.
-The rooms are very good, the dining room is bright and cheery, the two parlors are very relaxing.
+We arrived at Old Manse Inn around 3 PM on April 1, and Charlie, one of the innkeepers greeted us to help with our bags to our room.
+It is a very pleasant, warm, clean, and well-decorated B&B in a captain’s house built around 1804.
+The rooms are particularly good, the dining room is bright and cheery, the two parlors are very relaxing.
 If you are planning a trip to the Cape and looking for accommodations, give them a call: